enovikov11/llm-hardware/README.md

 Warning: This is some raw data and analytics, nor an ultimate nor complete guide.
 Use your own judjement and consume this with some grain of salt (this is good strategy not only in choosing llm inference hardware :) )

+## Strategies

+- GPU-first RAM: runs medium 32b-70b models at chatgpt-like speed with kinda ok intelligence
+- CPU-first RAM: runs biggest 761b models with chatgpt-like intelligence but x10 slower
+- Unified RAM (Apple M-series): power efficient option for medium models x5 slower

+### GPUs

+- RTX 4090: budget option, for 32b models, may be scaled to x2 for 70b models
+- RTX 5090: best raw power
+- RTX a6000: best for fine-tuning because of error correction (but its fine to just rent)

+Note: x16/x16 pci is available only on server grade motherboard+cpu (1500+ €)

 ## Median chars per second, only models with 95%+ good answers

 |                          | Phi-4 14B   | DeepSeek-R1 32B   | Qwen2.5 32B   | DeepSeek-R1 70B   | Llama 3.3 70B   | ChatGPT 4o   | o1-mini   |